lucamodica/introduction-to-data-science-and-ai--chalmers/README.md

 - neural networks
 - rule based-AI.

-All the project are contained in the `assignments` folder.
+All the projects are contained in the `assignments` folder.

 > Based on the master's degree in Data Science & AI at Chalmers University of Technology, Introduction to data science and AI course (DAT565) (2023/2024).
 It's possible to find part of the course material in the `lectures` folder.